Souubrayan/CRUD/README.md

 # CRUD
-This is a C.R.U.D. in PHP
+This is a C.R.U.D. in PHP,
+some JavaScript too